JoergDF/MobileTiltMouse/AppiOS/README.md

 - Swift
 - SwiftUI
 - Xcode
+- Minimum deployment: iOS 18.0
 - QUIC transport protocol of Apple's network framework
 - Check of self-signed server certificate
+- Client authentication with self-signed client certificate
+- Successfully tested on hardware/iPhone with iOS 18.x (Fails on simulator since iOS 18.4 and MacOS 15.5: network browsing for DNS service - policy denied; Looks like this issue will be fixed in MacOS 15.6 according to [this thread](https://developer.apple.com/forums/thread/780655).)

 ## Screenshots of User Interface